MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-performance-narrow-vs-wide-plans.md

 We can examine the results based on the **first criterion**, the affected number of rows threshold of 250.

-As expected, the query optimizer choses a narrow plan for the first two queries because the number of impacted rows is less than 250.
-A wide plan is used for the third query because the impacted row count is 251 which is greater than 250.
+As expected, the query optimizer chooses a narrow plan for the first two queries because the number of impacted rows is less than 250.
+A wide plan is used for the third query because the impacted row count is 251, which is greater than 250.

 :::image type="content" source="media/understand-wide-narrow-plans/narrow_first2_wide_third.png" alt-text="wide and narrow plans based on size of index":::

 Also, we can examine the results based on the **second criterion**, the memory of leaf index size is at least 1/1000 of the max server memory setting.

 A wide plan is selected for the third UPDATE query.
-But notice something interesting - index ic3 (on column c3) is not seen in the plan.
-That's because the second criterion is not met - leaf pages index size in comparison to max memory setting.
+But notice something interesting - index ic3 (on column c3) isn't seen in the plan.
+That's because the second criterion isn't met - leaf pages index size in comparison to max memory setting.

 :::image type="content" source="media/understand-wide-narrow-plans/wide_plan_missing_third_index.png" alt-text="wide plan not using index due to size":::

-The data type of Column c2,c4 and c4 is char(30), while the data type of Column c3 is char(20), the size of each row of index ic3 is less than others, so the number of leaf pages is less than others.
+The data type of Column c2, c4 and c4 is char(30), while the data type of Column c3 is char(20).
+The size of each row of index ic3 is less than others, so the number of leaf pages is less than others.
   `CREATE TABLE mytable1(c1 INT, c2 CHAR(30),c3 CHAR(20),c4 CHAR(30),c5 CHAR(30))`

 With the help of **sys.dm_db_database_page_allocations** DMF one can calculate the number of pages for each index.
 For indexes ic2, ic4 and ic5 each have 214 pages, and 209 of them are leaf pages (results can vary slightly).
 The memory consumed by leaf pages is 209x8 = 1,672 KB.
 Therefore, the ratio is 1672/(1500 x 1024) = 0.00108854101, which is greater than 1/1000.
 However, the ic3 only has 161 pages, 159 of them are leaf pages.
 The ratio is 159 x 8/(1500 x 1024) = 0.000828125, which is less than 1/1000 (0.001).